Chapter 03

 What "all fees" includes:

-• Amazon Referral Fee — Typically 15% of selling price (varies by category: 45% for shoes, 8% for books, etc.)
+• Amazon Referral Fee — A percentage of your selling price (varies by category — check Seller Central for current rates in your category)

-• Inbound Shipping — Cost to get stock to Amazon FC, divided by units
+• Inbound Shipping — Cost to get stock to Amazon's fulfilment centre, divided by units

 • Prep Costs — If using a prep centre like Precision (45p per unit) or DIY supplies

-• Returns & Losses — Budget 1-2% for damaged goods, returns, shrinkage
+• Returns & Losses — Budget a small percentage for damaged goods, returns, and shrinkage

-• Currency conversion — If buying in USD, factor in exchange rate fees (1-2%)
+• Currency conversion — If buying in a foreign currency, factor in exchange rate fees

 ROI calculation: